 Background

-Rhodiola rosea has a long history of use in traditional medicine across Russia, Scandinavia, and Tibet, where it was primarily utilized to combat fatigue, enhance endurance, and improve overall resilience against environmental stress.
+Rhodiola rosea has been used for centuries in traditional medicine across regions such as Russia, Scandinavia, and Tibet.
+Historically, it was valued for its ability to combat fatigue, enhance endurance, and strengthen the body’s resilience to harsh climates and stress.

 Study Overview

-The pilot study titled "A Pilot Study of Rhodiola rosea (Rhodax®) for Generalized Anxiety Disorder (GAD)" was authored by Alexander Bystritsky, M.D., Lauren Kerwin, B.A., and Jamie D. Feusner, M.D., and published in the February 2008 issue of The Journal of Alternative and Complementary Medicine.
-This study aimed to investigate the effectiveness of Rhodiola rosea, a natural nootropic, in alleviating symptoms of Generalized Anxiety Disorder (GAD).
+A pilot study titled “A Pilot Study of Rhodiola rosea (Rhodax®) for Generalized Anxiety Disorder (GAD)” was conducted by Dr. Alexander Bystritsky, Lauren Kerwin, B.A., and Dr. Jamie D. Feusner, and published in the Journal of Alternative and Complementary Medicine in February 2008.
+The researchers set out to examine whether Rhodiola rosea—a plant known for its adaptogenic and nootropic properties—could help reduce symptoms of Generalized Anxiety Disorder (GAD).

-The researchers conducted an open-label study over ten weeks with ten participants, all diagnosed with GAD according to DSM-IV criteria.
-The participants were recruited from the UCLA Anxiety Disorders Program and received a daily dose of 340 mg of Rhodiola rosea extract.
+The study followed an open-label design over 10 weeks, enrolling 10 adults diagnosed with GAD according to DSM-IV criteria.
+Participants were recruited through the UCLA Anxiety Disorders Program and were given a daily dose of 340 mg of Rhodiola rosea extract (Rhodax®).

-The study focused on observing changes in anxiety symptoms and the overall safety and tolerability of Rhodiola rosea as a treatment option.
+The study primarily aimed to observe changes in anxiety symptoms and to assess the safety and tolerability of Rhodiola rosea as a potential natural treatment for GAD.

 Results

-Additionally, 50% of the participants experienced at least a 50% reduction in their HARS scores, and 40% achieved remission criteria, scoring 1 or 2 on the Clinical Global Impressions of Improvement scale and an endpoint HARS score of 8 or below.
+Notably, half of the participants (50%) experienced a ≥50% reduction in HARS scores, and 40% met remission criteria, defined as a Clinical Global Impressions–Improvement (CGI-I) score of 1 or 2 and a final HARS score of 8 or below.

 Discussion

-Future research should include larger, double-blind, placebo-controlled trials to confirm these findings and rule out placebo effects.
-Additionally, exploring the long-term effects and potential interactions with other medications would be valuable.
+Future studies should employ larger, double-blind, placebo-controlled trials to verify these results and assess Rhodiola’s long-term safety and interactions with other medications.

 Conclusion